Dceglio1/ALS5224/README.md

 conda install pandas
 ```
 Run cal_abundances.sh to calculate the abundance of each ARG and RPOB gene in every sample.

+**Mistake to avoid: Make sure the --db is set to "card".
+The default is "deeparg", and without specifying the code will not run**
 <details>
 <summary> cal_abundances.sh</summary>